ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Lets configure our VaultStaticSecret to exclude the `.raw` and `password` fields.
 Also, we want to add a field named `basicAuth` to be the `basic authentication <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#basic_authentication>`_ representation of the username and password:

 .. code-block:: bash
+   :caption: Use tranformation to exclude fields and create a new field

    kubectl apply -f - << EOF
    apiVersion: secrets.hashicorp.com/v1beta1